 Fair tests of medical treatments have to be planned carefully.
 The documents setting out these plans are referred to as protocols, and, among other things, they specify details about the treatments that will be compared.
 The best laid plans don’t always work out quite as intended, however.
 The treatments actually received by patients in tests sometimes differ from those it was intended they should have received.
-These departures from intention need to be taken into account in interpreting the results of treatment comparisons.
-One of the reasons that placebos were introduced in the evolution of fair tests of medical treatments was to reduce departures from intended treatments (Kaptchuk 1998).
+These departures from intention need to be considered when interpreting the results of treatment comparisons.
+One of the reasons that placebos were introduced in the evolution of fair tests of medical treatments was to reduce departures from the test’s intended treatments (Kaptchuk 1998).

-Things may go astray even in placebo controlled trials, however.
-During the 2nd World War, people suffering from colds were given a solution of drug called patulin and compared with other people given only the fluid in which the drug had been dissolved (MRC 1944).
-Analysis of the results failed to reveal any beneficial effects of the drug, but then a concern emerged that the liquid used to dissolve the drug might have inactivated it.
+Things may go astray even in placebo-controlled trials, however.
+During World War II, people suffering from colds were given a solution of a drug called patulin and compared with other people given only the fluid in which the drug had been dissolved (MRC 1944).
+Analysis of the results did not reveal any beneficial effects of the drug, but then a concern emerged that the liquid used to dissolve the drug might have inactivated the drug.
 In other words, over 1000 patients might have participated in a comparison of two inactive treatments!
 Fortunately, tests confirmed that the patulin used in the trial had indeed been active, although it had no detectable effects on colds (Chalmers and Clarke 2004)!

-For these reasons, interpretations of fair tests must consider the possibility that treatments received were not those intended, or that additional treatments were given to patients in one treatment comparison group to a greater extent than to those in another.
+For these reasons, interpretations of fair tests must consider the possibility that treatments received were not those intended, or that additional treatments were given to patients in one treatment comparison group than to those in another.
 If discrepancies between intention and practice have occurred, it is important to consider the possible implications for interpreting the evidence.

 The text in these essays may be copied and used for non-commercial purposes on condition that explicit acknowledgement is made to The James Lind Library (www.jameslindlibrary.org).